What’s in Your Cell Culture Medium?

-Anyone who has performed mammalian cell culture will recognize the typical media recipe: 1 bottle of DMEM, 10% serum, a few other magical ingredients, throw it together and put it on your cells to keep them alive and happy.
+Anyone who has performed mammalian cell culture will recognize the typical cell culture medium recipe: 1 bottle of DMEM, 10% serum, and a few other magical ingredients.
+Throw it together and put it on your cells to keep them alive and happy.

 Glucose is commonly added at a final concentration of 5.5 mM, which is approximately equal to the glucose levels found in human blood.
 However, you can buy media with wide ranges of glucose concentrations to suit your specific needs.

-Cells require a very specific pH from 7.2 to 7.4, otherwise they cannot perform their cellular functions optimally to grow and survive.
+Cells require a very specific pH from 7.2 to 7.4.
+If the pH moves out of this narrow range, cells cannot perform their usual cellular functions optimally to grow and survive.
 In incubators with high carbon dioxide levels, CO2 reacts with water to produce hydrogen ions that turn the media acidic.

 The most common buffer system for mammalian cells with minimal biological impact is sodium bicarbonate.
 Sodium bicarbonate reacts with the hydrogen ions generated by CO2 and sequesters them to maintain pH.
 One disadvantage with sodium bicarbonate, however, is that it doesn’t buffer optimally at physiological pH.
 To get around this issue, researchers often use alternatives, such as HEPES, to increase the buffering capacity of certain media types.